Empresas Públicas de Medellín: EPM Group

 EPM's investment portfolio consists of seven energy companies, one of them headquartered in Panama, and the promotion of regional waterworks and basic sanitation entities.
 Its affiliate EPM Telecomunicaciones, heads seven companies in this sector, with operations in Colombia, the United States and Spain.

-Social and Education Investments
+Social and education investments

-Empresas Publicas de Medellin leads the Fondo EPM para la Educacion Superior (EPM's University Education Fund) which benefits more than 3000 students from Medellin and Antioquia.
+Empresas Publicas de Medellín leads the Fondo EPM para la Educacion Superior (EPM's University Education Fund) which benefits more than 3000 students from Medellín and Antioquia.
 EPM also holds a public library containing a variate collection of engineering books.